mohdtarique909/ARP-Spoofer/README.md

 ## Usage

-1. Run the ARP Spoofer script:
+1. Enable IP forwarding to allow your machine to forward packets:

     ```bash
+    echo 1 > /proc/sys/net/ipv4/ip_forward
+    ```

+2. Run the ARP Spoofer script:

+    ```bash
     python arp_spoofer.py
     ```

-2. Enter the target IP and the gateway/router IP when prompted.
+3. Enter the target IP and the gateway/router IP when prompted.

     ```plaintext
     Enter the Target IP: 192.168.1.10
     Enter the Gateway/Router IP: 192.168.1.1
     ```

-3. The tool will start sending spoofed ARP packets, redirecting the target's traffic through your machine.
+4. The tool will start sending spoofed ARP packets, redirecting the target's traffic through your machine.

-4. To stop the tool, press `CTRL + C`.
+5. To stop the tool, press `CTRL + C`.
 The ARP tables will be restored to their original state.

 ## Disclaimer